Seven reasons why Bryan Robson is a United icon

 So, in honour of one of our greatest no. 7s, here are seven reasons why Bryan Robson is iconic…

-Raphael Varane looked suave when he strode out of the Old Trafford tunnel in August, only moments after his transfer from Real Madrid had been confirmed.
-His unveiling was greeted by spine-tingling noise at the Theatre of Dreams, but he wasn’t the first United player to be revealed to fans at the stadium.
+Raphael Varane and Casemiro have both looked suave when striding out of the Old Trafford tunnel over the last few years, only moments after their respective transfers from Real Madrid have been confirmed, but they weren't the first United players to be revealed to fans at the stadium.

 Two days after a deal had been agreed by United and West Brom, Robson was joined by manager Ron Atkinson, chairman Martin Edwards and club secretary Les Olive on the halfway line at Old Trafford to sign his contract in front of 47,000 fans.